Until further notice, the Orbit360 Service Desk will be operating an email only service. For the latest updates, visit the Orbit360 homepage.

 Your completed report will be available to download, go to 'completed reports' from the Orbit360 menu.

-Once you have the completed report, you should create a ‘Feedback’ entry onto MARS, upload your report and reflect on the feedback you’ve received.
+Once you have the completed report, you should create a ‘Feedback’ entry onto Medical Appraisal Revalidation System (MARS), upload your report and reflect on the feedback you’ve received.
+The most important part of the exercise is the reflection, planning for change and need for development aspects which only come after the completed report.

 The free text section on the patient feedback forms is automatically read by Optical Character Recognition (OCR) software, this is then manually verified by the Orbit360 team.
 We do our upmost to ensure that comments are transcribed accurately, however, in some cases we may not be able to read a word or comment.
-In these cases, we will mark a word/comment as [illegible].
+In these cases, we will mark a word/comment that cannot be read as [illegible].